-- Perform the tasks as described in "Preparing for Defibrillation". - 2.
-To monitor ECG, plug a 5-lead ECG cable, into the ECG port on BIPHASIC and apply monitoring electrodes to the patient. - 3.
+- 1. Perform the tasks as described in "Preparing for Defibrillation". - 2.
+To monitor ECG, plug a 5-lead ECG cable, into the ECG port at side panel of defibrillator and apply monitoring electrodes to the patient. - 3.
 Use the Lead Select button to select a lead from attached monitoring electrodes.
 The selected ECG source should have a clear signal and a large QRS complex.